 As part of the new railway infrastructure, we are building the biggest freight loop in Scotland.
 When complete this will be capable of holding a train 775 metres long.

-Other modernisations to the junction include a new power supply which allows us to switch off the overhead lines remotely.
-As well as being more reliable, the remote access will allow us to carry out maintenance more efficiently and reduce the amount of time the railway is closed.
+Other modernisations to the junction include a new power supply which allows us to switch off the overhead lines remotely to allow us to carry out maintenance more efficiently and reduce the amount of time the railway is closed.